canonical/practice-leadership-handbook/formulating-vision.rst

 ..  admonition:: Example from documentation practice

-    **To set a standard of excellence in documentation for the entire software industry**.
+    "To set a standard of excellence in documentation for the entire software industry"

 If your aim doesn't make people blink with surprise the first time they hear it, it probably isn't ambitious enough.